LOCAL ORGANIZATAIONS

 Hong Kong College of Emergency Medicine

-On 13 November 1996, our President sent a letter to Dr David Fang, the new President of the Academy, informing him that our name had been changed and that we had obtained the signatures of more than 50 HKAM Fellows requesting and Extraordinary General Meeting (EGM) to admit the HKCEM as an Academy college.
-THE HKAM EGM was held at the Pamela Youde Nethersole Eastern Hospital on 16 January 1997, when our College was duly admitted as the 15th constituent college of the HKAM
+On 13 November 1996, our President sent a letter to Dr David Fang, the new President of the Hong Kong Academy of Medicine, informing him that we had obtained the signatures of more than 50 HKAM Fellows requesting a meeting to admit the HKCEM as an Academy college.
+The HKAM Extraordinal General Meeting was held at the Pamela Youde Nethersole Eastern Hospital on 16 January 1997, when HKCEM was duly admitted as the 15th constituent college of the HKAM.

 Hong Kong Academy of Medicine